Friends of Hailey Park

 what3words: ///harder.foil.drew

-The abutments of the old Llandaff Bridge, built of stone in the mid eighteenth century, can still be seen in the park and on the opposite side of the river.
-This bridge was replaced with the current road bridge in the 1980s to reduce the risk of flooding of the Mary Street area.
+In front of you are the remains of the old Llandaff Bridge, built of stone in the mid eighteenth century.
+You can see the other end of the bridge on the opposite side of the river from here.
+This bridge was replaced during the 1980s by the one you see today, to reduce the risk of flooding to the Mary Street area.

 Picture

 Old Llandaff Bridge from illustrated manuscript.
-Reproduced with permission from the family of Claude Hailey
+Reproduced with the kind permission of the family of Claude Hailey.

 Picture

-City of Cardiff gave thanks to Mr and Mrs Hailey for the gift of land for recreation.
-Reproduced with permission from the family of Claude Hailey
+Illuminated manuscript given in thanks by the City of Cardiff to Mr & Mrs Hailey on 14 June 1926, for the gift of land for recreation.
+Reproduced with the kind permission of the family of Claude Hailey.

 5 Former Radyr Road ford